 Keep cool foods cool

-You can even try freezing yoghurts, drinks and bread over-night, pack them in your lunchbox in the morning and they’ll be nice and chilled and ready to eat by lunchtime.
+- You could even try freezing yogurts, drinks and bread overnight.
+Pack them in your lunchbox in the morning and they’ll be nice and chilled and ready to eat by lunchtime.

 Keep hot foods hot

-If you don’t have access to a microwave at lunchtime, no problem!
-Use a good Thermos container and you should still be able to enjoy hot food up to five hours after you’ve packed it.
+If you don’t have access to a microwave at lunchtime, use a good thermos.
+That way, you should still be able to enjoy hot food up to five hours after you’ve packed it.
 But remember to follow these tips:

-You just need to make sure that whatever lovely dinner leftovers you are planning to munch for lunch the next day have been heated on a stove to boiling point and microwaved to a piping hot temperature before packing.
+- Ensure that your lunch has been heated on a stove to boiling point or microwaved to a piping hot temperature before decanting.